Why I Decided on the Bare Minerals Matte Foundation Vs. the Original

 I should also note the importance of using the right foundation brush.
 I was reluctant to spend the money on the Bare Minerals finishing brush, but I finally understand why using the right brush is important.
 I chose the Beautiful Finish Brush, and it really does make all the difference.

 I believe you still get the finish brush in the Bare Minerals Starter Kit.
+If you have a girlfriend who loves makeup, you might consider some of the Bare Minerals products as great gift ideas for a girlfriend.

 If you are new to their products, check out our review on the Bare Minerals starter kit here.
 We also provide a price comparison to get you the best deal.